Neglected solutions in quadratic gravity: Introduction

-This last family of solutions is the central topic of the present work.
+This last family of solutions is the central topic of the present Letter.
 We argue that, although only for $s \in \mathbb{Z}^-$ the functions $A(\bar{r})$ and $B(\bar{r})$ have an expansion in Frobenius series, there are non-Frobenius solutions for other negative values of $s$.
-Specifically, we prove that the set of models that admit a solution of this type is dense in the space of quadratic gravity models with $\omega > 1$.
-In other words, there seems to exist a consistent family of solutions, with one free physical parameter and indicial structure $(s,t)=(s_*, 2 -3s_*)$ such that $s_*(\omega)$ is implicitly defined by \beq \omega = \frac{(s_*^2 - 2s_* +2)^2}{s_*^4} , \eeq restricted to $s_* < 0$.
+Specifically, we prove that the set of models that admit such solutions is dense in the space of quadratic gravity models with $\omega > 1$.
+Thus, there seems to exist a consistent family of solutions, with one free physical parameter and indicial structure $(s,t)=(s_*, 2 -3s_*)$ such that $s_*(\omega)$ is implicitly defined by \beq \omega = \frac{(s_*^2 - 2s_* +2)^2}{s_*^4} , \eeq restricted to $s_* < 0$.
 We shall denote this family of solutions by $(s_*, 2-3s_*)_0$, with the subscript indicating that they are expansions around $\bar{r}=0$.

-Most of the considerations in this paper are carried out using modified Schwarzschild coordinates and, for the sake of completeness, we also scanned the possible solutions in Frobenius form in those coordinates.
+Most of our discussion uses modified Schwarzschild coordinates and, for the sake of completeness, we also scanned the possible solutions in Frobenius form in those coordinates.
 This led to the discovery of additional families of solutions that were overlooked in the literature.
-The paper is organised as follows: in Sec.~\ref{Sec2} we prove the main result regarding the existence of the solution family $(s_*, 2-3s_*)_0$.
-In Secs.~\ref{Sec3} and~\ref{Sec3b} we discuss the other new families of solutions, while in Sect.~\ref{Sec4} we present a summary of all the known solutions, in modified Schwarzschild coordinates.
-Our conclusions are summarised in Sec.~\ref{Sec5}.
+The paper is organised as follows: first, we prove the main result regarding the existence of the solution family $(s_*, 2-3s_*)_0$.
+Then, we discuss the other new families, followed by a summary of all the known vacuum solutions.